IBM/kar/docs/deploying.md

 # Deploying KAR on Kubernetes

+## Pre-requisites

+1. You need a Kubernetes 1.16 (or newer) cluster.

+2. You will need the `kubectl` cli installed locally.

+3. You will need the `helm` (Helm 3) cli installed locally.

+4. You will need a local git clone of this repository.

 ## Prepare the `kar-system` namespace

 Before deploying KAR for the first time on a cluster, you will need to